sammygee123/js-project/README.md

 my first js project
-making an incremement counter using the first simple parts of javascript. there will be more added here later ad i learn more
+making an incremement counter using javascript this is my first project using javascript.